Hyperon threshold and stellar radii: Final Remarks

-To overcome this issue we add a new repulsive channel, through the strange vector $\phi$ meson.
-This allows us to stiffen the EoS and increase the maximum mass without change any properties of nuclear matter and with no effect on the hyperon threshold.
-This also allows us to construct a very realistic EoS, that is able to explain the massive PSR J0348+0432 and the measurements of low radii pulsars.
-The result is even better when compared with the results of HIC.
-Now we are able to reconcile astrophysical observation and lab constraints.
+We show that for the well-established $\Lambda$ potential depth of -28 MeV, in the traditional $\sigma\omega\rho$ model, there is little influence of the hyperon onset on the radii of stars around the canonical mass of 1.4$M_\odot$, besides the fact that most parametrizations are unable to explain massive pulsars as the PSR J0348+0432.
+To overcome this issue we have added a new repulsive channel, through the strange vector $\phi$ meson.
+This allows us to stiffen the EoS and increase the maximum mass without changing any properties of nuclear matter and with little effect on the hyperon threshold and also to construct a stiff EoS, that is able to explain the massive PSR J0348+0432.
+However, although there is a small reduction of the radius of the canonical star, it is not enough to be in agreement with those discussed in ref.~\cite{Hebeler,Lim,Ozel,Steiner,Steiner2},

-In the last part of our work we add a new attractive channel, the strange scalar $\sigma^{*}$ meson.
+In the third part of our work we add a new attractive channel, the strange scalar $\sigma^{*}$ meson as in~\cite{Miy88,Fortin95}.
 This new attractive field softens the EoS at low densities, making the ``turn to be left" more pronounced.
-This compresses even more the subsequent stars, allowing us to construct an EoS that predicts a maximum mass of 2.05$M_\odot$, while the canonical 1.4$M_\odot$ has a radius of only 11.51 km.
+This compresses the subsequent stars, allowing us to construct an EoS that predicts maximum masses around 2.0$M_\odot$ , while the canonical 1.4$M_\odot$ has a radius as lower as 12.45 km.
+In other words, the $\sigma^{*}$ meson, allows us to construct simultaneously massive and compact stars.
 We are also able to link the low radius to a soft EoS at low densities, what seems a more fundamental reason than relating it to the symmetry energy slope.
+Furthermore, we are able not only to predict correctly the $U_\Lambda$ = -28 MeV, but the $U_\Lambda^\Lambda(n_0/5)$ lies in the range between describe in the ref.~\cite{Fortin95} and ref.~\cite{Ahn2013}.
 Moreover, the emergence of a new degree of freedom again reconciles this EoS with HIC experiments.

-We finish this work by pointing out that the nature of the new degree of freedom needs to be better studied, but it seems that the EoS needs to be soft at low densities to predict very compact neutron stars.
-However, the radii of canonical neutron stars is not a closed subject.
-Some studies indicate that their values could be very low, not surpassing 11.1 km~\cite{Ozel2}, close but still below the 11.51 km found in this work.
-Nevertheless, since it is still an open puzzle, a relatively large $lower$ limit of 10.7 km for the canonical neutron star is presented in ref.~\cite{Chen} to account for the causality.